Hadronic structure on the light-front IV: Heavy and light Baryons: Conclusions

-The important distinctions between our approach and other versions of $H_{LF}$ in the literature are among others: \\(i) $H_{LF}$ is derived from established lattice facts; \\(ii) We do not have any parameters which can be fitted to the experimental data.
-All we used are the standard values for the quark masses, and the string tension $\sigma_T$;\\ (iii) We do not consider just few states in each quark channel, but analyze as many states as feasible, by relating the results to the experimentally observed Regge behavior.
+The important distinctions between our approach and other versions of $H_{LF}$ in the literature are among others: \\(i) $H_{LF}$ is derived from established QCD lattice facts; \\(ii) We do not rush to fit any parameters to the experimental data but use only standard values for the effective quark masses, and the string tension $\sigma_T$;\\ (iii) We do not even start with the nucleon, for which obviously there is large set of experimental data, but study single-flavor baryons because they should not have strong diquark clustering which is known to be flavor-antisymmetric. \\ (iv) We do not focus on only the ground state but consider several excited states in each quark channel, so that the dependence on principal and orbital quantum numbers can be available.
+It is imperative that the Hamiltonian used do have reasonable predictions for many states, at least they approximately reproduce the expected Regge behavior.

 This paper is mostly technical in nature, in it we showed {\em how one can solve the quantum mechanical problem} of three identical quarks, given their interaction by a confining string.
-Unlike other approaches in the light front literature, we do not use more degrees of freedom than needed (and then try to ``subtract center of mass motion$^{\prime\prime}$).
-Jacobi coordinates are used throughout, in spite of the fact that in the longitudinal direction, one has to solve a Schroedinger equation in a triangular manifold.
-The ``unfactorizable" potential is defined, set into its minimal form and its effect on the wave functions is evaluated, by diagonalization in the approriate basis.
+Unlike other approaches in the light front literature, we use as many degrees of freedom as needed: six Jacobi coordinates/momenta for three-quark baryons.
+There is no need to ``subtract spurious center of mass motion".
+We do quantum mechanics in momentum representation, and therefore, in the longitudinal direction we show how to solve a Schroedinger-like equation on physical triangle.
+The ``unfactorizable" potential is defined, set into its minimal form and its effect on the wave functions is evaluated, by diagonalization in the approriate basis or by numerical solution for subset of degrees of freedom.

-The setting assumed the so called ``star" configuration of flavor symmetric ($QQQ$) baryons with spin $\frac 32$, in which all quarks are connected by QCD strings to a featureless junction at the CM.
-It is the most symmetric setting, and that is why we decided to start with it.
-However it is known that (at least light) baryons have a significant ``diquark" component, which yields a baryon Regge slope equal to the meson one.
-Additional empirical effects also follow.
-Physical effects leading to diquarks and their role in baryon wave functions, will be discussed in the sequels of this series.
+This paper focuses on flavor symmetric ($QQQ$) baryons with maximal spin $\frac 32$, the most symmetric setting to start with it.
+Perturbative Coulomb forces -- belived to be important for heavy quarks -- are not yet included, as well as spin-dependent forces.
+Effects related to t'Hooft instanton-induced Lagrangian -- believed to be important for light quarks and contributing to ``diquark" correlations -- will be discussed in the sequels of this series.

 1cm {\bf Acknowledgements}

 This work is supported by the Office of Science, U.S. Department of Energy under Contract No. DE-FG-88ER40388.